kckecheng/cheatsheets/python.rst

 virtualenvwrapper
 ~~~~~~~~~~~~~~~~~~

-virtualenvwrapper is a set of extensions to to make virtual env ops easier.
-It is recommended to be used if there are lots of virtual env setups need to be maintained.
+virtualenvwrapper is a set of extensions to to make virtual env ops easier. **It is recommended on Linux.
+However, it does not work well on Windows.**

 ::